 (3) Improper Classification - The property is classified incorrectly as residential, open space, commercial or industrial real property.

 (4) Statutory Exemption - The property is partially or fully exempt from taxation.

-Your application must be filed with the Board of Assessors by February 1, 2018.
+You may submit an abatement application after the Actual Tax bills have been mailed on January 1st, 2022.
+Your application must be filed with the Board of Assessors by February 1, 2022.
+This is also the date that the 3rd quarter tax payment is due.
 This deadline cannot be extended or waived by the Assessors for any reason.
 If your application is not timely filed, you lose all rights to an abatement and the Assessors by law cannot grant you one.
 The application must be filed by the person to whom the Actual Tax has been assessed, or by the person having acquired title after January 1st.

 In order to apply, an abatement application must be timely filed and received by the Board of Assessors.
 The deadline to apply is thirty (30) days after the date the Actual Tax bill has been mailed.
 This deadline cannot be extended or waived by the Assessors for any reason.
 If your application is not timely filed, you lose all rights to an abatement and the Assessors by law cannot grant you one.
 To be timely filed, your application must be either;

 (1) Received by the Assessors on or before the filing deadline, or

 (2) Mailed to the Assessors by United States Mail, First Class Postage Prepaid, to the proper address of the Assessors, on or before the filing deadline, as shown by a postmark made by the United States Postal Service